paramaggarwal/blog/content/plastic-vs.-paper/index.md

 ---
-title: "Plastic vs. Paper"
+title: 'Plastic vs. Paper'
-description: "Plastics are good.
+description: 'Plastics are good.
 Yes, but not the kind we have become used to seeing everyday.
 Very high quality molded plastics have a very good build quality and they last really long, whatever you do.
-But…"
+But…'
-date: "2016-02-19T16:57:43.312Z"
+date: '2016-02-19T16:57:43.312Z'
 categories:
   - Environmental Issues
   - Recycling
   - Global Warming